 Double yellow lines

-What they mean: You cannot park on one at any time, regardless of whether there are signs or not.
+What they mean: You cannot park on one at any time.

 Any exceptions?
-Sometimes, you are permitted to stop temporarily when loading or unloading goods (see below).
+Only if there are signs stating explicitly that you're permitted to park during certain times, or stop temporarily when loading or unloading goods (see below).

 Single yellow lines